michaelkryukov/smoloki/README.md

     value in case of python, it will be serialized as empty string.
 - Values in labels and information must be string, integers or floats.
 - If no `base_endpoint` provided (using parameter or env), nothing will happen.
+- When using SmolokiAsyncClient, the context manager waits for all background tasks to be completed when exiting

 ## Configuration